epw/consensus/consensus.md

 ## The Principles

-**Riddle the world with hidden magic, unexpected connections, and unrecognised potential**
+**Riddle the world with hidden magic, unexpected connections, and unrecognized potential**

 Save up those images that speak to you from your favorite media about magic.
 Don’t just describe a bookstore, talk about the dust laying thick on a stack of books in the back, talk about a ghostly light shining through the motes of dust like a sunbeam normally would.
 Make the world feel like there’s magic in it, but also that it’s hidden, buried, or unseen.